papinet/papiNet-API/1.2.0/catalogue.md

   --data 'grant_type=client_credentials'
 ```

-If all goes well, the _Party_ will receive a response like this:
+If all goes well, the _customer_ will receive a response like this:

 ```json
 {